 for some $C_7>0$.
 Note that

-Hence, by dominated convergence theorem, we conclude the validity of \eqref{eq 8221} with $\varepsilon_0$ replaced by $\delta_0$.
+Hence, by the dominated convergence theorem, we conclude the validity of \eqref{eq 8221} with $\varepsilon_0$ replaced by $\delta_0$.
 Note that \eqref{eq 8225} holds with $\varepsilon_0$ replaced by $\delta_0$ as well---via the exact same argument.
-Therefore, we conclude the desired result. \end{proof}
+Therefore, we derive the desired result. \end{proof}